 Whilst under the new rules (April 2013) there has been a reduction in the types of immigration and asylum cases eligible for Legal Aid.
 As a general rule, the following matters will qualify for some advice, assistance and/or representation:

-- Proceedings before the Special Immigration Appeals Commission, ie; deportation and deprivation of citizenship cases where information is to be kept confidential for reasons of national security
+- Proceedings before the Special Immigration Appeals Commission.
+This includes deportation and deprivation of citizenship cases where information is to be kept confidential for reasons of national security;

 - Many asylum cases & appeals;